 Easy, delicious, and you'd never know there was anything missing!
 These are the best chewy chocolate chip cookies!

-Its a mixture of ground flax seed and water that forms into a gel.
+A "flax egg" is a mixture of ground flax seed and water that forms into a gel.
 It works as a binder in baking, similar to an egg.
-It doesn’t work in every recipe that calls for eggs, but happy to report it works wonderfully here!

 How to make a Flax Egg